janberges/elphmod/examples/goldstone/README.md

 Using the example of a nitrogen molecule, this example shows that

-* cDFPT phonons do not always satisfy the Goldstone theorem [arXiv:2102.10072],
+* cDFPT phonons do not always satisfy the Goldstone theorem [van Loon et al., Phys.
+Rev. B 103, 205103 (2021)],
 * the acoustic sum rule correction restores the translational Goldstone modes,
 * the Born-Huang sum rule correction restores the rotational Goldstone modes.